Scott Speed: 2010

 Red Bull Racing's No. 82 finished 36th in the 2009 owner's points standings, missing a guaranteed entry into the first five races of 2010 by one position.
 Speed successfully qualified for the 2010 Daytona 500.
-He led several laps late in the race after not going to the pits with about 19 laps to go.
+He led several laps late in the race after not going to the pits with about nineteen laps to go.
 The next week at Auto Club Speedway, during a rain caution, Speed did not pit and ultimately ran out of gas.
-Speed was in the top 12 after the Food City 500 which guaranteed him a spot in the top 35.
+Speed was in the top-twelve after the Food City 500 which guaranteed him a spot in the top-35.
 During the Michigan race in June, an incident occurred between Speed and his temporary teammate Casey Mears; when they were running 34th and 35th respectively, Mears collided with Speed and he spun out, causing a caution.
 Mears was replaced by Reed Sorenson for the remainder of the season.
 On November 26, 2010, Speed was released from his contract at Red Bull Racing to make room for the returning Brian Vickers who underwent heart surgery in June 2010; causing Speed to file a lawsuit against Red Bull accusing them of violating his contract.
 Speed's best finish with Red Bull Racing was fifth at Talladega in the 2009 Aaron's 499.

 2011–13

 Speed was without a ride for most of the 2011 season; he drove for Whitney Motorsports for several races at the end of the year.
 In 2012, he ran a limited schedule for Leavine Family Racing in the No. 95 Ford; it was announced in August that he would return to the team for 2013 to run the majority of the season.

 Despite scoring Leavine's first top-ten finish at Talladega, Speed was released from the team after Atlanta in September.
+He has not raced since.